-The cost to register medium and large boats is substantially lower in Virginia than in other states
+Cost to register medium and large boats is substantially lower in Virginia than in other states

 When compared on a cost-per-year basis, the cost to register a small boat in Virginia (16 feet long or shorter) is similar to surrounding states (Figure 2-4).
 It costs considerably less, though, to register medium and large boats.
 Registering a medium-sized boat in Virginia (16 feet to 26 feet long) costs \$12 in Virginia, \$14 less than the average cost of \$26 in other surrounding states.
-It also costs less to register larger boats (26 feet to 40 feet) and the largest category of boats (more than 40 feet long).
+It also costs less to register larger boats (26 feet to 40 feet) and boats that are more than 40 feet long.
 Only Maryland's boat registration fees are lower than Virginia's for all size classes.
-Not surprisingly, most boaters expressed that the cost of registration in Virginia was affordable (85 percent).
+Most boaters expressed that the cost of registration in Virginia was affordable (85 percent).